 A SAR Award entitles participants to receive cash based on the intrinsic value of the Company's common stock on the vesting date, at which point the liability is fixed and not subject to further changes.
 The awards expire ten years from the date of grant, are subject to forfeiture if employment terminates prior to vesting, and are automatically 100% vested and exercisable upon a change in control, defined in the SAR Plan as a change in more than 50% of voting rights in the Company.
 Share- based compensation expense for the SAR Awards are recognized ratably over the vesting period.
-Based on the SAR Plan, the Company is authorized to issue SAR Awards that in aggregate may not exceed 13% of outstanding shares.
+Based on the SAR Plan, the Company was authorized to issue SAR Awards that in aggregate may not exceed 13% of outstanding shares.

-As of March 31, 2020, SAR awards in the amount of \$1,408 were outstanding and vested.
-During the year ended March 31, 2020, the SAR liability decreased by \$130 related to the cash settlement of vested SAR awards.
-During the year ended March 31, 2019, the SAR liability decreased \$17,806, of which \$14,226 related to the reversal of its SAR liability and \$3,580 related to the change in fair value.
+As of March 31, 2021 and 2020, SAR awards in the amount of \$1,248 and \$1,408, respectively were outstanding and vested.
+During the year ended March 31, 2020, the SAR Plan was terminated and awards for active participants were settled in cash in the amount of \$130.
+As of March 31, 2021, the remaining SAR liability is \$1,248 related to inactive participants.